Measuring Principles

 ----------------------- oooooooo -------------------------

-RE: The OpAmps (head stage amplifier chip) in all DC EPG systems are all high quality and similar to those used in the Backus' device primary circuit.
-Moreover, if a small drift might occur it will be completely negligible in relation to the electrode potentials. and their possible polarization (which is a still not well studied aspect).
+- RE: The OpAmps (head stage amplifier chip) in all DC EPG systems are all of high quality and similar (CA3240 or comparable) to those used in the Backus' device primary circuit.
+OpAmp drift is very unlikely and completely negligible in relation to the electrode potentials and their occasional drift (polarization).